-Table A-52's Table A-54 columns with green highlighting show changes in tenure (renter vs. owner) of ELI households over time for Mt.
+Table A-52's Table A-54's columns with green highlighting show changes in tenure (renter vs. owner) of ELI households over time for Mt.
 Shasta (as a percentage).
 Figure 18 presents this data in a chart and shows the share of ELI owner households relative to ELI renter households has been trending downward, which is a reversal.
 The 2016-2020 ACS data indicates nearly 70 percent of ELI households are renters.
-The reversal trend began with the 2014-2018 CHAS, the percentage of ELI households who rent has been increasing.
+The reversal trend began with the 2014-2018 CHAS when 7 the percentage of ELI households who rent started to increase.

-Figure 18: Comparison of Owner ELI Households and Renter ELI Households (green columns in Table A-52Table A-54)
+Figure 18: Comparison of Owner ELI Households and Renter ELI Households (green columns in Table A-54)